jmgomezsoriano/mysmallutils/README.md

 from mysutils.file import write_file

 # Write a text in a file
-write_file('This an example of writing text in a file.', 'text.txt')
+write_file('text.txt', 'This an example of writing text in a file.')
 # Write a text in a compressed file
-write_file('This an example of writing text in a file.', 'text.txt.gz')
+write_file('text.txt.gz', 'This an example of writing text in a file.')

 # Write a list of strings in a file
 text = ['This is another exmaple of writing text in a file.', 'This file has several lines.']
 # Write a text in a file
-write_file(text, 'text.txt')
+write_file('text.txt', text)
 # Write a text in a compressed file
-write_file(text, 'text.txt.gz')
+write_file('text.txt.gz', text)
 ```

 ## Make directories<a id="make-directories" name="make-directories"></a>